 - Develop Protocols to Ensure Appropriate Resource Allocation: Ensure that services are provided equitably and impartially, consistent with ethical and legal standards relevant in a mass casualty event and based upon the vulnerability and needs of the individuals and communities affected by a disaster.

-- Design Appropriate Communication and Coordination Protocols for Both Internal and External Audiences: Ensure active involvement in interagency planning efforts with all relevant organizations, including the development of an integrated communication plan and community-wide exercises and drills to assess effectiveness and implement improvements.
+- Design Appropriate Communication and Coordination Protocols for Both Internal and External Audiences: Forge and maintain strong relationships and ensure active involvement in interagency planning efforts with all relevant organizations.
+Develop an integrated communication plan and communitywide exercises and drills to assess effectiveness and implement improvements.

 - Enhance Disease Surveillance and Reporting: Enhance clinician awareness of events, signs, symptoms or diseases that may require reporting or activation of an emergency operations plan.

 As a critical component of a community's infrastructure, healthcare organizations should require proper planning for all-hazards events they may face.
 Healthcare executives should be active leaders in that planning and the creation of systems and processes to ensure that the emergency operating plan can be effectively and efficiently executed if ever needed.